Environmental Impacts of (Clean) Energy Projects

 There are, as I described above, real physical impacts of all energy facilities.
 The original (and still persistent) fossil infrastructure continues to cause physical human harms in the form of chemical pollution to our air and waterways.
 We should be reminded that the Clean Air Act, and its subsequent amendments, have probably been the most life-saving policy in modern times whereby its environmental and health benefits exceed the cost by at least 30 to 1.

+Too often I see comparisons that blur the lines between polluting infrastructure and clean energy infrastructure.
 Yes, I’m looking at you “environmental justice” groups who are trying to lump in rural-landowners fighting a wind farm many-miles away with folks in cancer alley who’s town remains forcibly unincorporated to make sure they have no political power to stop yet another petroleum plant from being sited nearby.
-These are not the same harms.
+These are not the same kind of harms.

 Changing views (of wind power)

 The financial stability afforded to folks who host wind projects is just one reason wind power had been relatively uncontroversial from the 1980s through the mid 2000s, even in rural states like Nebraska, Wyoming, Texas, and Idaho (see PURPA project history).
+There was often some push back to these projects, but there always will be some friction no matter what the project looks like.

+I get it, seeing your landscape change can be unnerving.
 When I went backpacking as a kid in the Sierra wilderness I never saw satellites.
 I still remember the first time we saw one, all guessing it was a UFO because it was way too fast and quiet to be an airplane.
 But now there are constant satellites and airplanes crossing over the Sierras.
 Not an hour goes by without seeing (or hearing) a few.
 Is it my right to view a pristine sky like I remember as a child, and thus be empowered to sue Starlink or American Airlines into the ground?
 Give me a break.

 Protecting Americans' homes